valtin7/hello-world/README.md

-# hello-world
+# java-servlet-mysql

-just started using GitHub.
+## use mysql database
-leaning how to use this.
+setting to use mysql for servlet app